plathrop/piro/doc/introduction.rst

 over-ride those in ``/etc``.
 The configuration file is Python.
 The available configuration options are:

+USERNAME
+  The username to use for actions/services which require one.
+This defaults to your username on the local system as returned by Python's ``getpass.getuser()`` function.

+PASSWORD
+  The password to use for actions/services which require one.

 SERVICE_MAP
   A dict; keys are service names and values are the fully-qualified name of the class which implements control of that